wilcoxen-courses/e170-func/README.md

 + Don't be surprised if the results are all negative.
-The car calculations are total costs, so they're naturally negative, and the solar panels don't generate enough electricity to cover their costs (real projects often involve tax credits, which make the calculation more favorable.
+The car calculations are total costs, so they're naturally negative, and the solar panels don't generate enough electricity to cover their costs.
+Real projects often involve tax credits, which are not included here and would make the calculation more favorable.

 + If you're feeling ambitious, you can do the calculations at the end with a loop over a list consisting of the names of the input files.